devchan64/devchan64.github.io/_posts/en/2025-04-17-technical-debt-philosophy.md

 ---

+# Structural Thinking and Operational Philosophy on Technical Debt

 I was once asked in an interview, "How do you manage technical debt?"
 At that time, I had not clearly defined the concept of technical debt, so I am writing this article to organize my thoughts.

 ## Language Alignment of Technical Debt